pioka1/bitlabiotwebserver/README.md

 technologies we have employed so that the reader has a bit of background knowledge.
 The second section is a walkthrough of the project structure and an explanation of some of the most important source code and its functionality.

----

 # 1. Technology stack

-This project is build using the following core technologies:
+This project is built using the following core technologies:

 * Node
 * Express